Yep, that was a doozy!

 One has to wonder why Charlotte (Ange) and Ange (Princess) look so similar.
 They look so similarly right down to their faces, their hair colors, and their hairdos.
 With only a few little details, it is no wonder that the royal staff mistook one for the other.
 I have feeling there is an explanation for the similarity but it is perhaps a detail saved for later.
 At the forefront is the tragedy that Charlotte and Ange lived through.
 There is no crazy conspiracy behind the switch.
 Charlotte and Ange simply wanted to trade places for a day.
 Neither of them knew that on the same day, the poor would storm the royal castle and begin the revolution that would split Albion apart.
 It’s an innocent act that went horribly awry.
 At first, I expected the two girls to be separated the second Charlotte ventured into the streets but I think it’s more effectively tragic that it happens when the revolution begins.
 Just as a country split apart, these two friends are separated for several years.

-And this scene alone is awfully packed with thematic and referential content.
+This scene alone is also packed with thematic and referential content.
 I’ve started to notice that Princess Principal takes inspiration from a lot of historical events.
 The storming of the palace is reminiscent of the Storming of the Bastille and the aftermath is a sort of Berlin Wall situation.
 Even Charlotte and Ange being doppelgangers reminds me of the many imposters who claimed to be Grand Duchess Anastasia.
 I also find it curious that Charlotte first met Ange through a hole in the wall.
 It appears to be direct contrast to the wall that splits London apart.
 Here, Ange crosses through a wall to be with her friend.
 And while I’m at it, the OP of Princess Principal is called “The Other Side of the Wall” and has a verse that says “get across the wall”.

 Now, I really have to comment on how strong Ange (Charlotte) and Princess (Ange) are as characters.
 I can only imagine just how frightened and stressed Princess must’ve been; trapped in a whole different world and forcing herself to familiarize with it to avoid being exposed and killed.
 Princess ended up being really good at being a royal but no doubt, her childhood has taken a toll on her.
 And it’s evident that Ange feels extremely guilty about this.
 Not only does she directly apologizes to Princess, she even takes the time to explain to Julie why fate was cruel for both of them.
 I think Ange keeps calling her friend “Princess” (in spite of Princess’s objections) and tells her she’s more deserving of the title because Ange feels it’s the least she can do for her friend for all of her hard work.
 And Ange must’ve been really confused when Princess first told her than that she wants to become queen and change the world.
 If anything, Princess ought to be tired of acting as a royal and would want to run away with Ange.
 It’s only when Ange realizes that Princess shares the same dream that she had when she was little does Ange decide to support her friend.